Home

 District News

-Congratulations to Kristin Hardeman, robotics instructor at Central Middle School, for being selected as GISD's E3 Employee of the month for January 2023!
+Congratulations to Dr. Julia Ramirez, Rosenberg Elementary Principal, for being selected as GISD's E3 Employee of the month!

 To say that 19-year-old Ball High School alumna Kaylhan Garcia is impressive is an understatement.